TumblrArchive/ostrichpoll/README.md

 # Ostrichpoll

+:warning: :warning: :warning: **OSTRICHPOLL IS NO LONGER BEING ACTIVELY MAINTAINED.**

 Ostrichpoll is a tiny utility for monitoring Twitter Ostrich services.
 Effectively it can monitor any service which exposes internal metrics in JSON over HTTP.